maiderpozo/exercises/04-scripting/02-io/05-lyrics/explanations.md

 ## Approach

-You can use the url `https://api.lyrics.ovh/v1/artist/title` to fetch the lyrics, where `artist` and `title` must be replaced by actual data.
-Keep in mind that URLs are not allowed to contain spaces: these must be replaced by `%20`.
-For example, to get the lyrics for Sympathy for the Devil by The Rolling Stones, you need to download `https://api.lyrics.ovh/v1/rolling%20stones/sympathy%20for%20the%20devil`.
+pyt Keep in mind that URLs are not allowed to contain spaces: these must be replaced by `%20`.
+For example, to get the lyrics for Sympathy for the Devil by The Rolling Stones, you need to download `.

 The result will be returned as a json string.
 Do not parse this manually.
 Instead, look for a Python module that performs this task for you.